-At September 30, 2014, the CRD's governmental fund reported an ending fund balance of \$382,984, a decrease of \$15,551 in comparison with the prior year.
+At September 30, 2015, the CRD's governmental fund reported ending fund balance of \$402,759, an increase of \$19,775 in comparison with the prior year.
 The entire fund balance is available for spending at CRD's discretion.
 The general fund is the chief operating fund of the CRD.
-As a measure of the general fund's liquidity, it may be useful to compare the unassigned fund balances to total fund expenditures.
-The total unassigned fund balance represents 66 percent of total general fund expenditures (net of refinancing proceeds).
+As a measure of the general fund's liquidity, it may be useful to compare the fund balances to total fund expenditures.
+The total unassigned fund balance represents 71 percent of total general fund expenditures.